dukesky/Deep-Learning-Projects-Include-basic-CNN-and-RNN/STEP2/README.md

 layer, 2 hidden layers of 200 and 100 neurons, and a 10-neuron output layer.
 The activation functions used are ReLU for the hidden layers and softmax for the output layer.
 - (a) Extract the weights and biases of the trained network from mnist_network_params.hdf5.
-The le has 6 keys corresponding to numpy arrays W1, b1, W2, b2, W3, b3.
+The file has 6 keys corresponding to numpy arrays W1, b1, W2, b2, W3, b3.
 You may want
 to check their dimensions by using the `shape' attribute of a numpy array.
-- (b) The le mnist_testdata.hdf5 contains 10,000 images in the key `xdata' and their corre- sponding labels in the key `ydata'.
+- (b) The file mnist_testdata.hdf5 contains 10,000 images in the key `xdata' and their corre- sponding labels in the key `ydata'.
 Extract these.
 Note that each image is 784-dimensional and each label is one-hot 10-dimensional.
 So if the label for an image is [0; 0; 0; 1; 0; 0; 0; 0; 0; 0], it means the image depicts a 3.